LawFuzeICO registered

 Judgments can be revised or withdrawn.
 We reconcile daily; there may be up to a 24h suppression window.

-Models can hallucinate.
+AI can hallucinate.

 LLMs can invent citations.
 We ground in retrieved extracts, verify citations, but a qualified legal professional must verify.